 \subsection{PEARL: parallel speculative decoding with adaptive draft length}

-Take together the two strategies, our PEARL framework consists of a draft model, a target model and two strategies to decode tokens.
-The two strategies are switched according to the verification results in the last decoding step.
-Algorithm. \ref{alg_method} provides a summary of our PEARL.
-We also provide more details in Algorithm. \ref{alg_party}.
+Taking together the two strategies, our PEARL framework consists of a draft model, a target model, and two strategies to decode tokens.
+The two strategies are switched according to the verification results in the previous decoding step.
+Algorithm \ref{alg_method} provides a summary of our PEARL.
+We also provide more details in Algorithm \ref{alg_party}.
+Note that pre-verify and post-verify strategies are not executed only once in the process of generating a sentence and will be repeatedly switched according to the token acceptance situation during the whole process of generating.
+We provide a simple step-by-step profiling example in Appendix \ref{profiling} for better understanding.
 Then we show how our PEARL achieves parallelism and adaptive draft length to alleviate the mutual waiting problem.

-\textbf{Parallelism.} With the two strategy \textit{pre-verify} and \textit{post-verify}, At any timestamp, the draft model and the target model are running in parallel, which directly breaks the asynchronous execution of the draft model and the target model.
+\textbf{Parallelism.} With the two strategies \textit{pre-verify} and \textit{post-verify}, At any timestamp, the draft model and the target model are running in parallel, which directly breaks the asynchronous execution of the draft model and the target model.

-\textbf{Adaptive draft length.} In our \name, the drafting process can be seen as segmented drafting process.
+\textbf{Adaptive draft length.} In our \name, the drafting process can be seen as a segmented drafting process.
 If the draft model cannot generate any "right" tokens, the \textit{pre-verify} strategy will avoid the additional drafting process.
-If the draft model could have generated more "right" tokens, the target model will not interrupt the drafting phase, where the draft model can generate more draft tokens with \textit{post-verify} strategy.
+If the draft model could have generated more "right" tokens, the target model would not interrupt the drafting phase, where the draft model can generate more draft tokens with \textit{post-verify} strategy.
 Therefore, \name can utilize the two simple yet effective strategies to implement adaptive draft length to alleviate the mutual waiting problem.